raychannudam/flashflood-backend/README.md

 ### Install virtual environment

 1. Please [click here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) to download.
 Once the download is completed, please start to install and follow the process until finish the installation.
 2. Next, after completing the installtion, try to run `conda --version` command in Windows Powershell prompt.
 If you get the result like below it means you are fine!
-But if not please continue to number 3.
+But if not please continue to the rest.
 ![alt text](image.png)
 3. Please run `powershell -ExecutionPolicy ByPass -NoExit -Command "& 'C:\miniconda3\4.9.2\shell\condabin\conda-hook.ps1' ; conda activate 'C:\miniconda3\4.9.2' "` command in your Windows Prowershell prompt.
 4. Open <b>Anaconda PowerShell Prompt </b> from Start Menu.